omaksi/bkp/README.md

 # bkp

-simple backup solution
+simple backup utility

+file level deduplication

 backups are saved locally, and remotely wi

-## how to run
+## how to build

 To run, you need rust, (install with rustup) Then

 ```
 cargo build --release
 ```

+## to run

+first you need a .bkpconfig file in your homedir, see example dir for content

+then create a config file for each app you want to backup, see example/config dir

+then run `bkp` manually, or schedule via cron

 ## backup configuration